Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Introduction

 \section{Introduction}

 Unmanned aerial vehicles (UAVs) have wide applications in recent years.
-For example, UAVs are widely applied in the disaster relief, agriculture and cargo transportation, etc. The number of UAV flight activities has increased significantly worldwide.
+For example, UAVs are widely applied in disaster relief, agriculture and cargo transportation, {and so on}.
+The number of UAV flight activities has increased significantly worldwide.
 According to Federal Aviation Administration (FAA), 1.7 million UAVs have been registered up to November 2020 \cite{M_introduction1}.
-Besides, according to China Civil Aviation Working Conference in 2020, there were more than 392,000 registered UAVs, and 1.25 million hours of commercial UAV flight activities in 2019 \cite{M_introduction2}.
+Besides, according to China Civil Aviation Working Conference in 2020, there were more than 392,000 registered UAVs and 1.25 million hours of commercial UAV flight activities in 2019 \cite{M_introduction2}.
 It is also shown that the global UAV market size has reached to 9 billion dollars in 2019.
 With the massive applications of UAVs, the anti-collision technologies of UAVs have attracted much attention aiming to avoid the collisions between UAVs and other objects.

 The anti-collision technologies of UAVs are of vital importance to maintain the survivability of UAVs.
-The anti-collision technologies of UAVs generally consist of three procedures, namely, obstacle sensing, collision prediction and collision avoidance.
+The anti-collision technologies of UAVs generally consist of three procedures, namely, obstacle sensing, collision prediction, and collision avoidance.
 By sensing the surrounding environment, UAV obtains the identity and location information of obstacles, which can be used for collision prediction.
-During the obstacle sensing, UAVs are equivalent to IoT devices.
-For a single UAV, the obstacle sensing is equivalent to the process in which sensors in IOT equipment obtain environmental information such as position and speed of obstacles.
-For multiple UAVs, the obstacle sensing is equivalent to a wireless network formed by multiple IoT devices to transmit information of UAV status.
+During obstacle sensing, the sensors in UAV obtain environmental information such as position and speed of obstacles.
+For UAV swarm, environmental information can be shared among UAVs via the wireless network connecting them.
 In the procedure of collision prediction, UAV will determine whether it will collide with the obstacles.
 If the UAV predicts that the collision will occur, in the procedure of collision avoidance, UAV will schedule the flight path to avoid the collision quickly.
-The collision prediction and collision avoidance of UAV are equivalent to the processing of the sensing information obtained by obstacle sensing.

-In this article, we focus on sensing algorithms, communication methods between multiple UAVs, and processing algorithms of the sensing information during the above three procedures from the perspective of IoT.
+The anti-collision technologies of UAVs face several challenges.